dftbplus/recipes/docs/electronicdynamics/tutorial.rst

 [Input: `recipes/electronicdynamics/tutorial/02_photoinduced_CT/01_aggregate_spec/`]

-1. Visualize the coordinates file *coords.xyz*
+1. Visualize the coordinates file *coords.xyz*.

+   .. _fig_aggregate:
    .. figure:: ../_figures/elecdynamics/tutorial/PDI+carbazole.png
       :width: 60%
       :align: center
       :alt: PDI+carbazole aggregate

       PDI+carbazole derivatives aggregate
-`

    It is an aggregate of the two previous molecules, in which the carbazole and PDI derivatives act as donor and acceptor of electrons, respectively.

       - Convert the coordinates into *gen* format (using the ``xyz2gen`` script) and calculate the absorption spectrum using the *dftb_in.hsd_spec* as a template for the input (copy this file or rename it as *dftb_in.hsd*).

 2. Compare the calculated spectrum with the individual ones (you can use the spectra calculated before or recalculate them from these derivatives).
 For the comparison to be valid, you should use the same damping constant for all spectra.
 Are there relevant differences?
+   See :numref:`fig_specs_AD`.

+   .. _fig_specs_AD:
    .. figure:: ../_figures/elecdynamics/tutorial/specs-compar-A+D.png
       :width: 60%
       :align: center